H0rn0chse/SpriteBuilder/README.md

 # SpriteBuilder

-[SpriteBuilder](https://h0rn0chse.github.io/SpriteBuilder/) is a tool to create sprite sheets.
+[SpriteBuilder](https://h0rn0chse.github.io/SpriteBuilder/) is a tool to create spritesheets from sprites.
 The images are only saved within the browser cache.

 <img src="./docu/screenshot.png" title="Screenshot" />